-At a time when privacy of data is at stake, Apple is trying hard to set a standard for its own regulations on privacy.
+At a time when the privacy of data is at stake, Apple is trying hard to set a standard for its own regulations on privacy.
 Like the TouchID, Apple says the data about credit cards and the payments will remain totally private and “local.”

 Your purchases are not tracked or logged by Apple.
 These reside on the Passbook app (locally, on your iPhone).
 None of your purchases can be tracked back to you – through Apple.
 We're not sure about what the retailer can do though.

-If your iPhone or Apple Watch is lost, you can quickly use Find My iPhone, put the device in lost mode to turn off Apple Pay.
+If your iPhone or Apple Watch is lost, you can quickly use Find My iPhone, put the device in the lost mode to turn off Apple Pay.

 Not Just Stores

 For instance, you can pay through Apple Pay in Starbucks app.
-You just tap on the Apple Pay button within the app (or choose Apple Pay as payment option) and authenticate with TouchID.
+You just tap on the Apple Pay button within the app (or choose Apple Pay as a payment option) and authenticate with TouchID.
 Done!

 Why Apple Pay Might Win

 I see a lot of people mocking Apple for being late to introduce NFC in the iPhones.
-Apple sure takes a lot of time but they seem to try to set the stage before introducing a relevant technology.
+Apple sure takes a lot of time, but they seem to try to set the stage before introducing a relevant technology.

 Despite so many Android phones featuring NFC, the whole mobile payment ecosystem has never really taken off so far.
 Apple seems to have worked with a lot of retailers before bringing this feature to the consumers.
 With about 220,000 stores and counting (and add apps to that list), Apple is not really aiming at just the technology like how folks like Samsung do.
 It's trying to take it to the people in a usable way.